lgatto/lgatto.github.io/_drafts/2022-10-15-ungrading.md

    master it (from 55 to 85%).
 Smaller fractions of students don't understand the material and conceded they need more help (8 to 14%) or fully master it (from 0 to 17%).
-The proportions are variable, depending on the chapter, but the group understanding the material is always the largest, by a comfortable margin.
+The proportions are variable, depending on the chapter, but the fraction of students understanding the material is always the largest, by a comfortable margin.

 3. We set up office hours during the week and just before the lectures, making sure that these didn't conflict with the student schedule.
-So far, for the first weeks were this has been in place, the number of students that booked and met with us was not in line with the poll (but increased over the first and second tests).
+So far, for the first weeks this has been in place, the number of students that booked and met with us was not in line with the poll - we meet with 1 to 3 students per week, out of a total over 40.

 4. I have received a couple of emails from students not being able to attend.
 Most were related to clashes in their schedule (for